william6715/OS2020_Project1/02/README.md

 * syscall 334: print dmesg

 ## III.
 Important
-* I use 4 core CPU, for this project, you need at least 3CPU
+* I use 4 core CPU, for this project, you need at least 3 CPU